Kyunghyang Shinmun: History

 Kyunghyang Shinmun was founded in 1946 by the Catholic Church, which explains its name.
 Before the Korean War, it was edited by Fr.
 Peter Ryang, a refugee from the North, and its circulation was 100,000.
 Kyunghyang Shinmun was temporarily closed down in May 1959 by the Rhee administration on grounds of having printed "false editorials", but revived after the pro-democracy April Revolution of 1960.
-As of today, the newspaper is no longer associated with the Catholic Church.
+The newspaper is no longer associated with the Catholic Church.

+In the mid-late 1950s, it applied for a commercial television license.
+The plan was likely discarded.

 In 1974, Kyunghyang Shinmun joined forces with Munhwa Broadcasting Corporation (MBC), thus forming the new Munhwa Broadcasting-Kyunghyang Shinmun Company.
 The partnership lasted until 1981, when the two companies were separated due to the Basic Press Act.

 It later came to be owned by the Hanwha chaebol in 1990, but Hanwha relinquished its control of the newspaper after the 1997 Asian financial crisis, at the same time as Hanhwa's competitor Hyundai gave up its own daily, the Munhwa Ilbo.